Table of Contents Show

-- To delete Opera’s cookies, select the Cookies and other site data option, then hit the Clear data button.
+- To delete Opera’s cookies, select the Cookies and other site data options, then hit the Clear data button.

 Solution 3: Update Google Chrome or Mozilla Firefox (Linux, Windows, macOS)

+Another way to get rid of Twitch error 1000, is to update the browsers.
 As it turns out, an outdated Google Chrome / Mozilla Firefox version is one of the most prevalent explanations for the appearance of this error code.
-Many afflicted customers have reported that the problem has been addressed after forcing their browser to update to the most recent release.
+Many afflicted customers have reported that the problem has been addressed after forcing their browsers to update to the most recent release.

 This workaround has been proven to work on Windows, macOS, and Linux, so if you’re just getting started troubleshooting the Twitch 1000 error code, start with one of the sub instructions below (the one that applies to your operating system).